-When students register with ESL Services, they are offered the choice of living on their own, living in residence during Spring and Summer, or staying with a Homestay family.
 We believe that the Homestay family experience is the best choice as it gives a student a home away from home, more opportunities to use English – as English is expected to be spoken in the home at ALL times, and support to assist them in the acculturation process.

 A positive Homestay experience is essential to student success.
 This is why we strive to find the very best Homestay families for our students.
 Expectations of Homestay families include, but are not limited to, that:

 - The hosting family acknowledges that the primary consideration in hosting a student is for the purpose of improving their grasp of the English language and developing an appreciation of Canadian culture.